usnistgov/vulntology/specification/objects/impact.md

     *Type Specific Properties*
   - **hasLogicalImpact**: Impacts that occur to the digital aspects of the software.
 These are considered for assessing traditional notions of confidentiality, integrity and availability.
 (See [Logical Impact Types](../values/logical-impact-type.md))  <br />
-*Each Logical Impact has One Logical Impact Type resulting from an Action's Impact*
+*Each Logical Impact has one Logical Impact Type resulting from an Action's Impact*
   - **Location**: Designating the specific area or location impacted.
 Serves as supplemental information (See [Locations](../values/location-type.md)). <br />
   *Each Logical Impact has one or many locations where the impact can occur*